 At the stroke of 10 am the fathers, children and staff gathered in the prayer hall.
-At the outset Aruna Rathnam our Executive Director welcomed the gathering and gave an introduction about the programme in detail.
+At the outset Mrs. Vimala Kannan our Director welcomed the gathering and gave an introduction about the programme in detail.
 She took the audience through a narrative of how the day for their child starts with the Prayer, followed by Yoga, Therapies, IEPs and Group teaching.
 She explained every aspect in detail so that the fathers have a clear picture of how their child receives the intervention at the centre.
 She also explained the various projects that help the Early Intervention programme.
 All the Group heads and the Special educators were introduced one by one to the gathering explaining the roles they play in the life of the children.